top of page

 hummingbird in mid flight

-With our California time coining to a close, we planned a last minute 8-night excursion to the Central California coastline.
-For all of our CA travels we had never visited Big Sur and the central coastline.
-Our itinerary included a single overnight in Morro Bay; 3 nights in Monterrey; and 4 nights in Malibu.
+As our time in California was drawing to an end, we arranged a spontaneous 8-night trip to the Central California coastline.
+Despite our travels throughout the state, we had never explored Big Sur and the central coastline.
+Our itinerary featured one night in Morro Bay, three nights in Monterey, and four nights in Malibu.

 Morro Bay